• Skip to primary navigation

 To make the urad dal flour / ullutham Maavu -

-• Ullutham podi is used for many savory snacks during the festival season.
-If you are planning to make couple of dishes involving this, I would suggest that you make a big batch and store in an air tight container.
+- Ullutham podi is used for many savory snacks during the festival season.
+If you are planning to make a couple of dishes involving this, I would suggest that you make a big batch and store it in an air-tight container.

 To make Roasted Gram Flour / Pottu kadalai Maavu –

-• Slightly warm the pottu kadali/roasted gram (for about 2-3 mins).
+- Slightly warm the pottu kadai/roasted gram (for about 2-3 mins).

 To Make the Thattai Dough -

-• Roast the rice flour until it is hot and aromatic.
-The rice flour does not have to change color, but it has to be hot to touch.
+- Roast the rice flour until it is hot and aromatic.
+The rice flour does not have to change color, but it has to be hot to the touch.
 Sift the roasted flour and place it in a large bowl.

-• Add all the flours, drained Bengal gram dal, coconut, salt, red chili powder, sesame, asafetida and chopped curry leaves to the same bowl.
+- Add all the flours, drained Bengal gram dal, coconut, salt, red chili powder, sesame, asafoetida, and chopped curry leaves to the same bowl.
 Mix it well.

-• Slowly sprinkle water to this mixture and bring it all together to form smooth dough.
+- Slowly sprinkle water to this mixture and bring it all together to form a smooth dough.

 How to shape the Thattai -

-• Spread a large, clean cotton cloth in the counter top.
+- Spread a large, clean cotton cloth on the countertop.
 I use a cotton veshti.

-• Make small balls (as big as key lime) and place it between 2 parchment paper.
+- Make small balls (as big as key lime) and place them between 2 parchment papers.
 You can also use a thick plastic sheet and grease it to shape the thattai.

-• Do the same with the rest of the dough and leave them on them cloth until they are ready to fry.
-Doing this ensures that all the excess moisture is dried from the thattai, that results in crispy thattai.
+- Do the same with the rest of the dough and leave them on the cloth until they are ready to fry.
+Doing this ensures that all the excess moisture is dried from the thattai, which results in a crispy thattai.

-• Prick few holes on the thattai with a fork.
+- Prick a few holes in the thattai with a fork.
 This ensures that the Thattai does not puff up when frying.

-• In the meantime, heat oil in a wide pan.
+- In the meantime, heat the oil in a wide pan.
 Once the oil is heated through, lower the heat to low.
 Slowly slide the shaped and dried thattai into the oil.

 Thattai Recipe